Updated June 3, 2026

 Children can go into foster care at any age.
 In fact, some children may be removed from their parents’ custody shortly after birth due to significant issues in the home.
 Likewise, children can be adopted at any age.

-Teens and older children in the foster care system whose parents have their rights terminated often have a harder time finding adoptive parents than younger children.
+Teens and older children in the foster care system whose parents have had their rights terminated often have a harder time finding adoptive parents than younger children.
 Many families want to adopt infants, which means that they often seek adoption through a reputable agency.
 However, adopting an older child or teen can also prove incredibly rewarding.

-The Process and Requirements
+The Process and Requirements for Fostering vs Adopting

 For both adoption and foster care, prospective caregivers may have to go through several steps, including a home study, background checks, and home visits from social workers.
 However, the overall process may look different if you intend to adopt versus provide foster care.
 Foster parents are typically required to complete several training and licensing requirements, whereas adoptive parents simply need to show that they are prepared to care for a child in their home.

-Foster and adoptive parents can be single or married To foster a child, parents must be at least 21 years old, while adoptive parents must be at least 18 years old.
+Foster and adoptive parents can be single or married.
+To foster a child, parents must be at least 21 years old, while adoptive parents must be at least 18 years old.
 Foster care agencies want to know that a parent is physically, mentally, and emotionally prepared to care for a child and can provide for their needs.

 Choosing Between Foster Care and Adoption